 To provide more curriculum time by reducing the total weekly transition time between lessons.

 In Year 7, students study a broad and balanced curriculum with development of Literacy and Numeracy at its core.
 Students take part in one half day of Science as a 'Fara-day' each fortnight in order to complete extended investigations.
 All students take up the study of a modern foreign language.
 Most study either French or Spanish.
 A small number of Bengali speakers begin study for a GCSE in Bengali at the end of Year 9 and some study Latin alongside either French or Spanish.
 Students also study the humanities as the separate subjects of Geography, History and RE with Citizenship taught across all of these areas.
 A small number of delicate learners study a combined curriculum with fewer teacher until they are ready to join mainstream classes at the end of Year 7.

 In Years 8 and 9, students begin their preparation for 'guided pathways' into Key Stage 4.
 There is continued emphasis on the subjects which will enable students to go on to achieve the English Baccalaureate.
 In Year 9, all students begin RE GCSE which they will complete at the end of Year 10.

 In Years 8 and 9, students also have access to the school's Business Curriculum.
 For example, Year 8 takes part in Money Skills sessions with Barclays Bank.
 Students network with business volunteers and visit places of work, such banks in Canary Wharf.

 Year 10 and 11

-Students study a core curriculum of 32 lessons in Year 10 and 28 in Year 11.
-In these lessons every student studies for GCSEs in English Language, English Literature, Maths and RE (at the end of Year 10).
+In the core lessons every student studies for GCSEs in English Language, English Literature, Maths and RE (with RE exams taken at the end of Year 10).
 All students study for a GCSE in at least double Science.
-Approximately one third of students in each year study Physics, Chemistry and Biology as 'Triple Science'.
+Approximately one quarter of students choose triple science as one of their option subjects meaning that they study Physics, Chemistry and Biology as separate subjects gaining 3 Science GCSEs.